surajshivkumar/Garuda-TadHacks/README.md

 > Hello I am `[Redacted]`!
 I want to order a medium pizza.
 I live on `[Redacted]` you can reach out to me at `[Redacted]` when you are outside.
 Please send the receipt to `[Redacted]`.
 Have a nice day!

+Apart from some of these obvious entitites there are some other parts that are also PIA.
+In this [interesting talk](https://blog.tadsummit.com/2024/02/14/pieter-luitjens/) we find that even information such as :

+- Gender ♀️
+- Favourite sports team ⚽
+- Voice 🔊
+- City 🏢
+- Religion 🛐
+  Is PI.
+So it is a non-trivial problem to solve for.

 ### Demo🤖

 We create a simple demo application in which we upload a conversation in the form of a .wav or .mp3 file and return a .vcon file that is redacted.